oven-sh/bun/docs/api/utils.md

 ## `Bun.openInEditor()`

-Open a file in your default editor.
+Opens a file in your default editor.
 Bun auto-detects your editor via the `$VISUAL` or `$EDITOR` environment variables.

 ```ts
 const currentFile = import.meta.url;